SAMMISolutions/docs/doc_posts/_troubleshooting-buttons/button-does-nothing.md

 *Check whether SAMMI is receiving the trigger*

 - You cannot test via a third party app such as StreamLabs or StreamElements.
-Only test with the test buttons in the Transmitter, or via Twitch.
+Only test with the test buttons in the Bridge, or via Twitch.
 - Make sure whatever is sending your trigger is connected to SAMMI.
 You can see this in the bottom left of the main window.
-Twitch Subs, Channel Points, etc. arrive via the Transmitter!
+Twitch Subs, Channel Points, etc. arrive via the Bridge!
 - Make sure you’re listening for the triggers in the Twitch Connections window.

 ##### Common issues with specific triggers: